oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

    the previously associated `code_challenge`, after first transforming it according to the `code_challenge_method` method specified by the client, and

-*  ensure that the `redirect_uri` parameter is present if the `redirect_uri` parameter was included in the initial authorization request as described in {{authorization-request}}, and if included ensure that their values are identical.

 *  If there was no `code_challenge` in the authorization request associated with the authorization code in the token request, the authorization server MUST reject the token request.

+See {{redirect-uri-in-token-request}} for details on backwards compatibility with OAuth 2.0 clients regarding the `redirect_uri` parameter in the token request.

 ## Client Credentials Grant